MicrosoftDocs/learn/learn-pr/iot/manage-azure-iot-hub-with-metrics-alerts/includes/5-exercise-create-metrics-alerts.md

     [![Screenshot showing the alert logic, to fire when the number of connected devices is greater than or equal to one](../media/metrics-alerts-email-alert-logic.png)](../media/metrics-alerts-email-alert-logic.png#lightbox)

 1. Check the email account you are using.
-Do you have a message that you have been added to an Azure action group?
+Have you received a message that you've been added to an Azure action group?

     [![Screenshot showing the email received when the email address is added to the Azure Monitor action group](../media/metrics-alerts-email-note.png)](../media/metrics-alerts-email-note.png#lightbox)